Local Python Development Environment

 Dependencies

-There is another really important file: poetry.lock
+There is another really important file: poetry.lock.
+This file is used to

 specify exact versions and hashes of packages that are used as dependencies.
 If

-project folder, we don’t have it.
+you look at our test-app project folder, we don’t have it.
 This is because we

 haven’t installed anything yet.
-To install dependencies, use poetry install
+To install dependencies, use poetry install:

 Updating dependencies